strawlab/ros-freeze/README.rst

 After checking out this repository, use the included ``ros-freeze-package`` command

-   $ ./ros-freeze-package --version 0.3 my-package
+   $ ./ros-freeze-package --version 0.3 my_ros_package

 the command will try and guess your name and email from your git configuration. you can also set them manually using ``--author`` and ``email``.
 You can also build an egg binary package using ``--egg``.

+   $ ./ros-freeze-package --egg --version 0.3 my_ros_package

 How to use (advanced)
 """""""""""""""""""""